GeorgeRobinson365/Hospital-Chat-App/README.md

 Firebase acts as the authentication server.
  MongoDB is used as a database.

-To see showcase of functionality open Functionality.doc
+To see showcase of functionality open Functionality.docx